 - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - class: specify the path of the class to be executed.
-If none is specified, Cuckoo will try to execute the main function specified in the Jar's MANIFEST file.
+If none is specified, Cuckoo will try to execute the main function specified in the Jar's MANIFEST file. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - pdf: used to run and analyze PDF documents.

-- procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - pdf: used to run and analyze PDF documents.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - ps1: used to run and analyze PowerShell scripts.

-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - vbs: used to run and analyzis VBScript files.
+free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely.

-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+- procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - vbs: used to run and analyzis VBScript files.

-• xls: used to run and analyze Microsoft Excel documents.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - xls: used to run and analyze Microsoft Excel documents.